wistpotion/sturdy-webcomic-downloader/readme.md

 To select the first `<a>` element in the `<nav>` element we can use `"nav:nth-child(0)"`.
 CSS starts counting from zero, so the first `<a>` is number 0, and the second `<a>` is number 1.

-There are significantly more selectors than what been shown here, there is a cheat sheet further down.
+Now, let's test our selectors to make sure we have done things correctly.

 ### Testing your selectors

-In the web developer tools, there is a tab called console.
-You can use it to write short snippets of code.
+In the web developer tools, there is a tab called **console**.
+You can use it to test code.

 This is the snippet that we'll use:
 ```js
 console.log(document.querySelector("this is where you put your query selector"))
 ```

-If we run that command and this shows, we have selected an element:
+If we run that command and something like this shows, we have selected an element:
 ```html
 <img id="cc-comic" title="0200" src="https://comics.com/image.jpg">
 ```